-IVOA Data Access Protocols provide standardized access mechanism to distributed data and metadata collections.
-They allow users and applications to access in a consistent and uniform way datasets stored in different locations and previously available only through a dedicated interface.
+IVOA Data Access Protocols provide standardized mechanisms for querying and access to distributed data and metadata collections.
+They allow users and applications to access in a consistent and uniform way datasets stored in different locations that were previously available only through dedicated interfaces.

 Simple Spectra Access Protocol (SSAP) defines a uniform interface to remotely discover and access one dimensional spectrum coming from data and metadata collections.
-SSAP is based on the SpectrumDM (itself making reference to the CharDM) capable of describing most tabular spectrophotometric data, including time series and spectral energy distributions (SEDs) as well as 1-D spectra.
+SSAP is based on the Spectrum Data Model (itself making reference to the CharDM) that is capable of describing most tabular spectrophotometric data, including time series and spectral energy distributions (SEDs) as well as 1-D spectra.
 SSAP can be used from VO applications to access the associated spectrum resources.

-As most of the IVOA Data Access Protocol, SSAP makes use of VOTable for metadata exchange, STC, UCD, Utypes and Units for metadata description.
+As with most of the IVOA Data Access Protocols, SSAP makes use of VOTable for metadata exchange, STC, UCD, Utypes and Units for metadata description.